Province 5 of the Episcopal Church

 Province 5 (V), also called the Province of the Midwest, is one of nine ecclesiastical provinces making up the Episcopal Church in the United States of America.
-It comprises fifteen dioceses across the six midwestern states of Illinois, Indiana, Michigan, Missouri, Ohio, and Wisconsin.
+It comprises eleven dioceses across the six midwestern states of Illinois, Indiana, Michigan, Missouri, Ohio, and Wisconsin.
 Jane Cisluycis of the Diocese of Northern Michigan serves as President and the Rt.
-Rev. Matthew Gunter of the Diocese of Fond du Lac serves as Vice President.
+Rev. Matthew Gunter of the Diocese of Wisconsin serves as Vice President.